paulremo/NRPMHandbook/02_NRPMHandbook/home.md

 <!--- Copyright (C) Matrisk GmbH 2022 -->

 (home_page)=
-# Welcome to the NRPM digital handbook!
+# Welcome to the reliability.space digital handbook!

-This is the digital version of the {term}`NRPM` handbook for reliability.space.
+This is the digital version of the reliability.space 2020 handbook.
 The handbook offers technical content in the [Handbook](methodologies) sections and interactive content in the [Models](sec_eee_models) sections.

 ## Objective